paulgb/paulbutler.org/content/archives/stop-dragging-hayek-into-bitcoin.md

 [^gold]: Gold also has value from its use in jewelry but this demand does not explain its value.

 [^network]: Sometimes [Metcalfe's law](https://en.wikipedia.org/wiki/Metcalfe%27s_law) is invoked to argue that network effects will make it increasingly difficult to unseat bitcoin.
 I would argue that this is offset by the potential profitability of being an early adopter of a rival cryptocurrency.

+[^mainstream]: By *mainstream* I mean decentralized proof-of-work cryptocurrencies in the spirit of Bitcoin.
+A few coins claim to be commodity backed or otherwise more true to Hayek, but I'm not in a position to determine whether or not they actually hold the reserves they claim or are scams.